 Being The Change

-Being The Change is the official podcast of James Madison University.
+Being the Change is the official podcast of James Madison University.
 It features members of the JMU community who are combining intellect with action to live lives of purpose and meaning.
-The Being the Change podcast was conceived by Jim Heffernan (’96, ’17M), editor of Madison magazine, and Andy Perrine (’86), head of University Marketing and Branding.
-Thanks to Jenna Polk (’14, ’21M) and the team at Rose Library Studios, where the show is recorded by Steve Aderton (’19).
-Original music and episode production by Neal Perrine (’19).
+The podcast was conceived by Jim Heffernan (’96, ’17M), editor of Madison magazine, and Andy Perrine (’86), head of University Marketing and Branding.
+Thanks to Jenna Polk (’14, ’21M) and the team at Rose Library Studios, where the show is recorded by Steve Aderton (’19), Cody Troyer and Olive Santos (’20).
+Original music by Neal Perrine (’19).
+Voice talent by Ciara Brennan (’17).

 Listen on: